 - Be a model of restoration, recovery, and stewardship.

-The Big Hole Watershed Committee is composed of a Governing Board that represents diverse interests including: ranching, utilities, local government, sportsmen, conservationists, tourism, and outfitters.
+The Big Hole Watershed Committee’s Governing Board represents diverse interests, including ranching, utilities, local government, sportsmen, conservation, tourism, and outfitting.
 Representatives from local, state, and federal agencies participate as technical advisers.

-We make our decisions based on consensus.
-We are a multi-stakeholder entity that works closely with other conservation organizations as well as local, state, and federal agencies on watershed restoration and management plans.
+We make our decisions based on consensus and work closely with other conservation organizations and agencies on watershed restoration and management plans.

 We are committed to: